tinacms/tina.io/content/docs/self-hosted/graphql-endpoint/overview.md

 id: '/docs/self-hosted/graphql-endpoint/overview'
 ---

-The graphQL endpoint it was it used when a Edior goes into admin mode and starts to edit the content of the site.
-It is responsible passing graphQL queries to the backend, returning the results and ensuring that the user is authenticated.
+The GraphQL endpoint is used when an Editor switches to edit mode to edit the content of the site.
+It is responsible for passing GraphQL queries to the backend and returning the results.
+The endpoint should also ensure that the user is authenticated.

 ## Configuration

-You need to create a endpoint that can handle post requests.
-In this example we will use next.js api routes but you can use any framework you want.
+You need to create an endpoint that can handle post requests.
+In this example we will use Next.js api routes, but you can use any framework you want.

 ```js
 // pages/api/graphql.js